Sawboo/silly-string/README.md

 Other Notes
 ----

+By default, silly-string runs ``yum update -y`` to update all of the system packages when being provisioned.
+As the base-box gets older, this process will take longer and longer, possibly causing a timeout error.
+You can increase the amount of time vagrant will wait in ``Vagrantfile`` or you can comment the update lines out.

-Create virtual enviroments and start Django projects in: ``/vagrant/sites``
+Create virtual enviroments and start projects in: ``/vagrant/sites`` so they can be accessed from the host machine.

-To access the Django development server from the host machine, run the command:
+To access a Django development server from the host machine, run the command (in the vm):

     python manange.py runserver 0.0.0.0:8000